 Have you ever watched people arrive on Sunday morning at your church and wondered what they’re feeling in that moment.
 We know that feelings and emotions are incredibly powerful motivators and memory-makers.
 In fact, studies have shown that we make more decisions based on emotion rather than logic.
-This is especially true when we think about first-time guests’ reaction to discussions of faith and religion.
-It’s an emotionally charged topic; similarly, people experience a wide variety of emotions when they visit a church for the first time.
+This is especially true when we think about first time guests’ reaction to discussions of faith and religion.
+It’s an emotionally charged topic; similarly, first time guests experience a wide variety of emotions when they visit a church.

 For a first-time guest arriving at a new church, there’s often a running internal dialogue that goes something like this: Am I wearing the right clothes?
 Can these people see right through me?
 Can the pastor somehow tell what I did last night?
 Will I be judged?
 All of these unknowns and questions can cause a tremendous amount of fear, which initiates that fight-or-flight reaction.
 Guests arrive at our churches wondering if they should have their guard up and be ready for a fight or if they should simply give up, turn around and go home.

 Our job is to calm any fears our first time guests might have by ensuring they know that we expected them.
 Regardless of where they’ve come from, we are glad that they are with us, and we should feel honored that they’ve decided to come and spend some time with us.
 Our job is to depressurize the environment and ensure that our guests know that God loves them dearly.

 When you visit someplace new, your brain goes into overdrive trying to establish the patterns of that place’s behaviors and processes.
 When someone checks out a church for the first time, there are so many new things for them to try and to understand—everything is new.
 Unfamiliar environments often drive us into a state of confusion as we try to figure out how to fit into their patterns.